 Clothing Your Dog: Important things to Consider

 Lastly, clothing your dog can be a vital grooming routine.
 This will not apply to all dogs, but Like humans, some dogs need clothes, and this is for the same reasons we do.
 But here is the big question.
 What should I consider when buying clothes for my dog?
-Well, here is a quick run-through important tips we wanted to share with you on this subject:
+Well, here is a quick run-through some important tips we wanted to share with you on this subject:

-- Always buy the right fitting clothes for your dog.
+- Fitting clothes: Always buy the right fitting clothes for your dog.
 The only way of getting it right is to figure out the size before buying clothes.
 Avoid tight clothes because they will make your dog feel uncomfortable.

 Final Thoughts on Beginners Guide to Dog Grooming